 White spruce (Picea glauca) is the dominant species in the area.
-In Haines Junction, as elsewhere in southwest Yukon, the main deciduous species are trembling aspen (Populus tremuloides) (often locally referred to as 'poplar') and balsam poplar (Populus balsamifera).
-Willow (Salix spp.) and dwarf birch meadows are present in wetter areas and soapberry and grasses occupy drier sites (Smith et al 2002).
-Much of the white spruce stands are mature, with a closed, continuous canopy, and a dense, evenaged composition (Hawkes et al 2010).
-Soils were developed on glacial material and the organic soil horizon is commonly on an alkaline, glacial silt-based clay profile.
+In Haines Junction, as elsewhere in southwest Yukon, the main deciduous species are trembling aspen (Populus tremuloides, often locally referred to as 'poplar') and balsalm poplar (Populus balsamifera).
+Willow (Salix spp.) and dwarf birch meadows are present in wetter areas.
+Soapberry and grasses occupy drier sites (Smith et al 2002).
+Much of the white spruce stands are mature, with a closed, continuous canopy and a dense, even-aged composition (Hawkes et al 2014).
+Soils were developed on glacial material and the organic soil horizon is commonly an alkaline, glacial silt-based clay profile.